 - Aeonium decorum ‘Sunburst’ with variegated leaves

-Aside from these, it is hard to tell one type of Aeonium from another as many of those readily available for cultivation are quite similar.
+Aside from these, it is hard to tell one type of Aeonium from another, as many of those readily available for cultivation is similar.

 - The time of year,